illsk1lls/ZipRipper/README.md

-# ZipRipper - A CMD script to crack password protected ZIP files using JohnTheRipper
+# ZipRipper - A CMD script to crack password protected ZIP, RAR or 7z files using JohnTheRipper

 Credit To: <br>